 So now for the Stressful bit, choosing the colour!

 Before heading to your stone fabricator, think about what colour of worktop you want.
+And this will have a big impact on the cost of granite worktops versus cost of quartz worktops.

 The colour theme of the kitchen is so important and because there are so many colours available on the market today, heading to a stone fabricator without considering colours, will be quite stressful…